Raiderlance/trustrag-sg/README.md

 ### 27. Demo Video

-A 3–5 minute demonstration of TrustRAG-SG is available here:
+A 3–5 minute demonstration of TrustRAG is available here: https://youtu.be/XnAzYMl9jSY

-**Demo video:** [INSERT VIDEO LINK]
+**Demo video:**

 The demonstration covers:

+1. Problem statement
-1. an example with sufficient retrieved evidence;
+2. an example with sufficient retrieved evidence;
-2. an example with partial evidence and a qualified response;
+3. an example with partial evidence and a qualified response;
-3. an example where TrustRAG abstains because the retrieved evidence is insufficient;
+4. an example where TrustRAG abstains because the retrieved evidence is insufficient;
-4. inspection of the retrieved official evidence; and
-5. the observed reliability–coverage trade-off from the development benchmark.

-16. Evidence Sufficiency
-17. End-to-End Baseline vs TrustRAG Evaluation
-18. Demonstration Application
-19. Running the Application
-20. Docker Deployment
-21. Data Provenance, Licensing and Privacy
-22. Target Environment, Scale, Monitoring and Deployment Risk
-23. Development Narrative
-24. AI and Coding-Agent Usage
-25. Limitations
-26. Repository Structure
-27. Demo Video

-The conventional RAG baseline receives the identical top-five evidence but generates the response directly without the explicit sufficiency assessment.